-- Anonymity: You can browse the internet anonymously because your personal IP address will be hidden for the rest of the internet as soon as you connect with a VPN server.
+With a VPN you can browse the internet anonymously because your personal IP address will be hidden for everyone else as soon as you connect with a VPN server.
 Normally, others can link your online actions to your identity and your location based on your IP address.
-When you use a VPN your actions online can only be traced to the VPN server, but no longer to you.
+For instance, your internet service provider, the websites you visit and many governments can generally see everything you do online.
+However, when you use a VPN, your online actions can only be traced to the VPN server, but no longer to you.
 Most VPN providers won’t disclose or even monitor what you do via their servers.
-You’ve thus become anonymous on the internet as you can’t be identified or traced through your IP address.
+You’ve thus become anonymous on the internet since you can’t be identified or traced through your IP address.

-If you would like to get started with a VPN immediately you can use our overview of the best VPN providers to make your choice:
+If you would like to try out a VPN immediately you can use our overview of the best VPN providers to make your choice:

 When you have found a reliable VPN provider you download and install their software.
 Then you select your preferred security settings and set up a safe connection with your desired VPN server.
 When the connection has been established the following will happen to your data traffic: